ircv3/ircv3-specifications/extensions/resume.md

 Session information that MUST NOT be applied from the old client and replayed includes:

 - Enabled client capabilities.
-- The old client's resume token (after completing the resume request, this token is thrown away).
+- The old client's resume token (after completing the resume request, this token is thrown away), including any session-specific values that the server uses internally to create and validate the token.
-    - Including both the old client's resume ID and resume key, if using the token values described above.

 ## Resume Token